greuet/qmk_firmware/keyboards/handwired/typemechtrix/readme.md

 ### Features
  * Reset Teensy with Fn + Tab
- * Space when spacebar tapped, Super (Windows key) when pressed (useful when using Awesome WM)
  * Caps locks when shift key is tapped, shift key when held
  * Cut/Copy/Paste shortcuts
  * Spacebar on left thumb by default can be switched to right thumb with Fn2 key